ramp-eu/JS2SF/docs/Palletisation.md

   After installation of Cygwin, add the dos2unix command to cygwin :

   - ​	Open a cmd window
-  - ​	Browse to the directory where he cygwin  installer is located
+  - ​	Browse to the directory where the cygwin  installer is located
   - ​    Execute following command :  setup-x86_64.exe -q -P dos2unix

 - Install Docker Desktop on Windows from https://docs.docker.com/docker-for-windows/install/, choose a Hyper-V backend.